 Generally, it resolves without medical intervention, but if it persists for a month — or reoccurs and you don’t know the cause — visiting a dermatologist is recommended.

 Fortunately, for the millions people in the United States affected each year, natural contact dermatitis treatments can help relieve the symptoms and speed healing.

 Lesions and blisters commonly appear somewhere between 24 and 72 hours, depending on the irritant or allergen you have encountered.
 This inflammatory skin reaction can be caused by cosmetics and other beauty products, chemical solvents, certain medications, and plants.

-Contact dermatitis is responsible for 95 percent of occupational skin diseases and one of the most common reasons to see a dermatologist.
-(2) Occupations most at-risk for developing this acute skin condition include nurses, those who work in the beauty industry handling hair and skin products, bartenders, landscapers, and people who handle chemicals in industrial plants and laboratories.
+Contact dermatitis is responsible for 90 percent to 95 percent of occupational skin diseases and one of the most common reasons to see a dermatologist.
+Occupations most at-risk for developing this acute skin condition include:

 One of the things that puzzles researchers is that there seems to be evidence that repeated exposure to certain compounds can increase the risk of the immune system becoming sensitized to them, resulting in a new allergic response.
-(3) This has been shown, for example, in people who seemingly awaken to find themselves allergic to their wedding rings or those who suddenly become allergic to latex after wearing gloves for years or professional musicians who suddenly develop a rash as a result of their instrument.
+This has been shown, for example, in people who seemingly awaken to find themselves allergic to their wedding rings, those who suddenly become allergic to latex after wearing gloves for years or professional musicians who suddenly develop rashes as a result of their instruments.

 What Is Contact Dermatitis?